deltachat/deltachat-core-rust/node/README.md

 ## Install

-By default the installation will build try to use the bundled prebuilds in the npm package.
+By default the installation will try to use the bundled prebuilds in the npm package.
 If this fails it falls back to compile `../deltachat-core-rust` from this repository, using `scripts/rebuild-core.js`.